 The Company's activities are subject to various government laws and regulations relating to the protection of the environment.
 These environmental regulations are continually changing in both Canada and abroad, generally are becoming more restrictive.
-The Company believes its operations comply in all material respects with all applicable laws and regulations and has recorded its best estimate of decommissioning liabilities (note 10).
+The Company believes its operations comply in all material respects with all applicable laws and regulations and has recorded its best estimate of decommissioning liabilities (Note 13).

-Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the Years Ended December 31, 2023 and 2022